Scams » Scam And Its Types » Craigslist Scam

 LEAVE YOUR NUMBER TRICK:

-Another popular trick adopted by scammers is "leave your phone number" trick.
-What happens in this trick is that, the scammer tries to approach the victim in craigslist as a legitimate buyer of the product that the victim is selling on craigslist.
-The scammer purposely asks for the phone number of the victim in order to communicate further about the transaction details.
-When the innocent victim leaves the phone number, the scammer uses the number to make premium phone calls that are charged on the user's credit card phone account.
+Another popular trick adopted by scammers is the "leave your phone number" trick.
+In this scam, the scammer approaches the victim on Craigslist, pretending to be a legitimate buyer interested in the product the victim is selling.
+The scammer deliberately asks for the victim’s phone number to "discuss transaction details."
+When the unsuspecting victim provides their phone number, the scammer uses it to make premium-rate phone calls that are charged to the victim’s credit card or phone account.

 Leave Number in Craigslist Scam